-IIRP Professional Development brings together leading research, theory, and practice.
+IIRP Professional Development brings together research, theory, and practice.
 We offer a growing array of noncredit offerings to teach you the concepts and soft skills needed to stand out in your professional environment.
 Our experienced instructors are skilled practitioners, adept at helping you learn and implement restorative practices in your setting.
+Take the first step to gaining the practical skills and knowledge needed to get started today.

 Search our wide array of professional development experiences to best suit your needs.
 Use the filter option to identify your preferred method of delivery and experience level.
 Our events are available as: